-Indicators: Dublin: Su uspension of Transfers 1.
-Are Dublin transfers systematically suspended more countries? d as a matter of policy or Yes jurisprudence to one or If yes, to which country or countries?
+Indicators: Dublin: Suspension of Transfers

+1. Are Dublin transfers systematically suspended as more countries? a matter of policy o or jurisprudence to one or

+If yes, to which country or countries?

 Bulgaria had suspended all Dublin transfers to Greece in 2011, thereby assuming responsibility for examining the asylum applications of the asylum seekers concerned.
-On 8 December 2016, the European Commission issued a Fourth Recommendation in favor of the resumption of Dublin returns to Greece, starting from 15 March 2017, without retroactive effect and only regarding asylum applicants who have entered Greece from 15 March 2017 onwards or for whom Greece is responsible from 15 March 2017 onwards under other Dublin criteria.
-Persons belonging to vulnerable groups such as unaccompanied minors are to be excluded from Dublin transfers for the moment, according to the Recommendation.
-However, until the end of 2019, Bulgaria has not ruled out or implemented any Dublin transfer to Greece in practice.
+On 8 December 2016, the European Commission issued a Fourth Recommendation in favour of the resumption of Dublin returns to Greece, starting from 15 March 2017, without retroactive effect and only regarding asylum applicants who have entered Greece from 15 March 2017 onwards or for whom Greece is responsible from 15 March 2017 onwards under other Dublin criteria.110 Persons belonging to vulnerable groups such as unaccompanied minors are to be excluded from Dublin transfers for the moment, according to the Recommendation.
+However, until the end of 2020, Bulgaria has not ruled out or implemented any Dublin transfer to Greece in practice.